Dear Neighbour with the Feral Children,

-Your little rapscallions are currently running amok in MY garden.
+Your little rapscallions are currently running amok in my garden.

 Had you intended on appointing me as your new babysitter?
-It’s just that, I didn’t get the memo (or the pay), and even if I had got the memo, I would’ve ripped it to shreds and thrown it back in your face.
+It’s just that, I didn’t get the memo (or the pay), and even if I had’ve got the memo, I would’ve ripped it to shreds and thrown it back in your face.

-Your offspring have also been asking me for biscuits.
+Your children have also been asking me for biscuits.
 I’m reluctant to feed them for fear it will encourage them to return.
 Can you not at least feed them before turning them out onto the streets to roam wild?

 I haven’t even touched on the horrific ordeal of when your 3 feral children somehow infiltrated my actual house and had a nice little play with my children’s toys.
-One dragged his snotty nostrils down the glass pane of my door and the other, having made the long journey from 2 houses down, positively had to have a shite in my downstairs toilet.
+One dragged his snotty nostrils down the glass pane of my door and the other, having made the long journey from 2 houses down, positively had to have a shite in my downstairs’ toilet.

 Marigolds and a copious amount of Dettol spray helped me overcome the bacterial trauma of your unruly offspring but the emotional impact will be with me forever.